pullisanisatvika/cloud-networking/README.md

 # CloudNetworking

-*Programming Assignments of University of Illinois at Urbana-Champaign(UIUC) Cloud Networking Course I studied on Coursera ([View Certificate](https://www.coursera.org/account/accomplishments/verify/4B59GYMW5GW8)) - November 2020*
+*Programming Assignments of University of Illinois at Urbana-Champaign(UIUC) Cloud Networking Course I studied on Coursera

 ## Objectives